Elecrow-RD/CrowPanel-Advance-5-HMI-ESP32-S3-AI-Powered-IPS-Touch-Screen-800x480/readme.md

 Updated the button module.
 The buzzer control principle mirrors that of the backlight: sending 246 activates the buzzer, while sending 247 deactivates it.

-④ **Version 1.2** features shorter buttons and subtle changes to the casing around the buttons.
+④ **Version 1.2** Version 1.3,Only the button component has been updated.
+All other hardware and I/O pins remain the same as in the previous version.

 ### 3, product information